the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 This told me the attackers were running multiple payment methods, probably to:
 - Track which methods users prefer
 - Distribute stolen funds across multiple wallets
+- Generate unique wallet addresses per transaction to make tracking harder
-- Make blockchain analysis harder
+- Make blockchain analysis more difficult

 But I still needed to understand what the code was actually *doing*.